shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Role Description
-As a Hacker, your goal is earn a number of points by fixing sabotages.<br>
+As a Hacker, your goal is earn a number of points by fixing sabotages.
 Has powers of Sabotage Master.
-Each sabotage fixed earns you one point.<br>
+Each sabotage fixed earns you one point.
 Hacker can be killed by Sheriff.<br>

 ### Game Options (incomplete)
 |            Name              |                          Description                       |     Type     |  Default  |